Martin Vernon

-Martin Vernon (born 4 July 1951) is a former English cricketer.
+Martin Vernon (4 July 1951 – 2024) was an English cricketer.
 He played for Middlesex between 1974 and 1976 and for Gloucestershire in 1977.

 Vernon played irregularly for Middlesex Second XI from 1970, and made his first-team debut in 1974 as an opening bowler.
 In July 1974, in his third County Championship match, he took 6 for 58 and 5 for 54 against Somerset, twice dismissing Viv Richards leg-before, and dismissing Brian Close for a pair, the first in Close's long career.
 Vernon took four wickets in seven balls in the second innings.
 With his pace he was regarded as a possible long-term replacement for John Price in the Middlesex team, but he was unable to maintain his form, and his appearances in first-class cricket were irregular.
 His best List A cricket figures came in his first match, when he took 3 for 13 off eight overs against Yorkshire in June 1974.
 He toured Bangladesh with MCC in 1976-77.
+An ankle injury forced him to retire from professional cricket after the 1977 season.

+Vernon had a career in newspaper and magazine advertising, including two positions as a managing director.

+Vernon died in 2024 at the age of 73.